 Can you help secure the future of The Queen's Hall - a unique and value resource in Edinburgh's cultural life?

-In 2017/18 we raised over £300,000 which supported our core running costs, additions to our auditorium equipment and a range of concert promotions and learning projects.
+In 2018/19 we raised over £344,000 which supported our core running costs, new carpets in the gallery, the refurbishment of the bar, additions to our auditorium equipment and a range of concert promotions and learning projects.

 How you can help us

 As we continue our 40th Anniversary celebrations throughout 2019 we’re increasing our goals with an ambition to make The Queen’s Hall the best it can be for both artists and audiences.
 We are seeking to raise funds to enable us to develop further high quality music and learning programmes, improve our stage and front-of-house facilities and increase the accessibility of our programme and venue.

 All donors will receive an invitation to an annual concert and drinks reception in recognition of their support and will be listed on our website and in our newsletter unless preferring to remain anonymous.